Explosiontime202/CSCG-25-Writeups/kellerspeicher.md

    /* ... */
 ```

 As we can see in the source code, the `__cxa_atexit` uses `__exit_funcs` and pass it to `__internal_atexit`.
 But this call does not show up in the assembly because the compiler inlined the function.
-The `__internal_atexit` first locks the global lock, the finds a slot for the new exit function (using `__exit_funcs`) and then doing a null check on the result.
+The `__internal_atexit` first locks the global exit function lock, then finds a slot for the new exit function (which uses `__exit_funcs`) and then doing a null check on the result.
 This pattern also can be seen in the assembly: First there is the `lock cmpxchg` for the lock operation, then the call at offset `0x4721c` and the null check directly afterward.
 Thus, the instruction at `0x47215` gets the address of the argument to `__new_exitfn`, which is `__exit_funcs`.
 Thus, we found what we were looking for.

-One obstacle we need to overcome, is the mangling/encryption of the function pointer with the pointer guard.
+One further obstacle we need to overcome, is the mangling/encryption of the function pointer with the pointer guard.
 The formula is:

 $`ct = rol(fn \oplus pointer\_guard, 17)`$